charloco/IPythonTOC/README.rst

 ===============================================================
 IPythonTOC is a class with methods to generate markdown text that can be used to create an IPython notebook table of contents with links to referenced cells.

-This work was inspired by the **Creating a table of contents with internal links in IPython Notebooks and Markdown documents** `notebook`_. here: http://bit.ly/1TAKDfR
+This work was inspired by the **Creating a table of contents with internal links in IPython Notebooks and Markdown documents** `notebook`_.

 Here's how I use it\: